brightway-lca/brightway2-io/README.rst

     * Gephi GEXF
     * Matlab

+LCI databases and LCIA methods which have not been completed linked can be saved as UnlinkedData objects.

 Additionally, data can be imported or exported into Brightway packages, and the entire data directory can be snapshotted.

 TODO:

-    * Standardize to ecoinvent 3 biosphere.
+    * Standardize to ecoinvent 3 biosphere
+    * Migrations for ecoinvent elementary flows and activities
+    * SimaPro CSV: Mapping elementary flows to ecoinvent flows
     * SimaPro CSV: Default unit conversions
     * SimaPro CSV: Uncertainty values if `amount` is a formula?
-    * US LCI: Subclass that fixes exchange names and adds `DUMMY` processes.
+    * US LCI: Subclass that fixes exchange names and adds `DUMMY` processes
-    * Tests.
+    * Tests